luqhak1m/OrangeHRM-Automation/README.md

-# OrangeHRM E2E Automation — Candidate README
+# OrangeHRM E2E Automation

-Name: Luqman Hakim bin Noorazmi

 ## Setup

-- Install dependencies with npm install (Playwright, Tyoescript, Dotenv, Prettier)
+- Install dependencies with npm install (Playwright, Typescript, Dotenv, Prettier)
 - The project has been tested using Chrome but other browsers are also supported using the command 'npx playwright test --project=chromium @  --project=firefox @ --project=webkit'
 - Initialize a Git repository and link it to the GitHub repository